 The New School GCSE and IGCSE courses provide a broad study programme and cover a variety of subjects: Art, Biology, Chemistry, Computer Science, English Language, English Literature, French, Geography, History, Italian, Mathematics, Physics, Physical Education and Spanish.
 Choices are cohort dependant.

 Some subjects offer a choice of Core or Extended papers allowing students to access work at a level appropriate to their ability.

 What grades can be achieved at GCSE and IGCSE?

 At the end of the course, students receive a grade for each subject.
-The pass grades, from the highest to the lowest, are: ‘A*’, ‘A’, ‘B’, ‘C’, ‘D’, ‘E’, ‘F’ and ‘G’.
-IN some subjects the scores are numerical with 9 being the highest.
+The pass grades, from the highest to the lowest, are either A-G or 9-1.

-Five or more ‘A*-C’ grades are normally required for entry into Year 12.
-Students wishing to continue studying a subject at ‘A’ level should have achieved a minimum of a ‘B’ (8 or 7) grade at GCSE / IGCSE in that subject.
-‘A’ levels are a university entrance requirement.
+Five or more ‘A*-C’ (9-6) grades are normally required for entry into Year 12.
+Students wishing to continue studying a subject at ‘A’ level should have achieved a minimum of a ‘A’ (8 or 7) grade at GCSE / IGCSE in that subject.
+‘A’ levels are the gold standard for university entrance.

 We bring all the available information into one single, impartial, user-friendly platform that helps students to make the best choices, and submit the strongest applications.